How to Find / Recover Forgotten WiFi Password in Windows 10

 Sometimes we have to share our Internet to our visitors or relatives.
 Usually, we don’t remember the wifi password that we had entered when we connect to our wireless network.
-We’ll show you the steps how you can view the Wifi password in windows 10 computer.
-Follow the following steps.
+Normally once you connect to a WiFi network, Windows save it to connect automatically next time without entering password again to that network.
+We’ll show you the steps how you can find the WiFi password in windows 10 computer.

 - Open Control panel – Click on start button and then click on settings (Gear) icon.

 - Click on Network & Internet.

 - Click on Network and Sharing Center.

 - On the Left side pane, click on the Change adapter settings.

 - Double click on Wireless adapter or right click on it and click on Status.